PulfordJ/transaction_dataframe_standard/README.md

 The goal of this project is to standardise cash bank account transaction dataframes for the purposes of processing in Pandas.

-With that goal in mind this project has two halfs, one half provides adapters.
+With that goal in mind this project has two halves, one half provides adapters.
 For example the below CSV data is similar to a real Monzo CSV output:

 Transaction ID      Time                  Type                 Name Emoji Category   Amount Currency  Local amount Local currency Notes and #tags  Address  Receipt                               Description  Category split  Money Out  Money In